Confirmation of Acceptance for Studies (CAS)

 How do I get my CAS?

 - Complete the CAS Request Form.
-Please ensure that you follow the provided link and complete the CAS request form, as it contains important information to properly assessing your CAS request.
+Please ensure that you follow the provided link and complete the CAS request form, as it contains important information to properly assess your CAS request.

 - Pay a deposit toward your tuition.
 You can find information on how to do this here.